richb-hanover/OpenWrtScripts/Why a Spare Router?.md

 * SSH into the router using the Ethernet connection
 * Run the attached script (see the instructions within it)
 * The script prints a label: cut it out and tape it to the router
+* _Pro tip:_ Printing the label in 12-point type produces a
+  "business card" size label.
 * _Pro tip:_ Snip the model number from the paper and tape it directly to the power brick.
   (Use the text from the "Power Brick Label" section.)